Discreet Confidential Consultation (213) 374-3952

 When they deal with them, they will not be sold under the context of sexual harassment; they're going to be dealt with under the context of whether or not this is an actual sexual offense.

-This will require some touching, some force, threat, inducement by the target of the criminal investigation related to another person.
+This will require some touching, some force, threat, or inducement by the target of the criminal investigation related to another person.

 Suppose the District Attorney's office believes that somebody committed some sex offense.
 In that case, they will undoubtedly prosecute that person.
 Still, they're going to have to be able to put that sex offense under some Penal Code violation, or they're not going to be able to prosecute it successfully.